Non-ohmic to ohmic crossover in the breakdown of the quantum Hall states in graphene under broadband excitations

 where $\epsilon$ is the dielectric constant ($\epsilon_r\simeq3.4$ for hBN) and $C\simeq6.2$ in 2D \cite{Shklovskii2024}.
 Within this framework, the average hopping distance is $r_{\rm hop} = \xi \sqrt{T_0/T}$, a quantity we will later use to estimate the electrostatic potential $eEr_{\rm hop}$. \\ We extract $T_0$ from temperature-dependent conductance measurements at various filling factors by fitting to Eq.~\ref{eg:VRH_temp}, as shown in Fig.~\ref{fig:results}f).
 The fits show very good agreement in the two orders of magnitude in temperature accessible with our experimental setup.
 The extracted fit parameters are shown as a function of the filling factor $\nu$ in Fig.~\ref{fig:T0vsV0}.
 The activation temperature $T_0$ decreases from the center of each gap $\nu_{\rm c}$ toward its edges.
 Additionally, we observe that $T_0$ is consistently larger for the cyclotron gaps ($\nu = 6, 10$) than for the spin gaps ($\nu = 4, 8$). \paragraph{ Electric field-induced transport --}

 In an applied electric field, two complementary mechanisms can govern transport depending on the energy dissipation and thermalization dynamics.
-In the non-ohmic regime, the applied electric field $E$ modifies the tunneling probability directly without significantly heating the electronic system.
+In the non-ohmic regime, the applied electric field $E$ modifies the tunneling probability directly while Joule heating is negligible due to an exponentially small conductance.
 Polyakov and Shklovskii~\cite{Polyakov1993} showed that $E$ acts analogously to temperature, introducing an effective tunneling energy $k_{\rm B} T_{\rm eff}=e\xi E/2 \propto U$.
-This linear scaling of $T_{\rm eff}$ with bias has been observed experimentally~\cite{Bennaceur2012,Baker2012}, where $T_{\rm eff}$ corresponds to the temperature yielding the same conductance increase, while the actual electron temperature $T_{\rm e}$ remains low. \\ At higher bias, energy dissipation in the electronic system becomes significant.
+This linear scaling of $T_{\rm eff}$ with bias has been observed experimentally~\cite{Bennaceur2012,Baker2012}, where $T_{\rm eff}$ is the temperature in the Boltzmann distribution, resulting from the field-induced tunneling instead of phonon excitation \cite{Shklovskii1973}. \\ At higher bias, the conductance is no longer exponentially small and Joule heating becomes significant.
 In this ohmic regime, electrons are no longer in thermal equilibrium with the lattice due to Joule heating and limited cooling via phonons.
 The balance between power input $P_{\mathrm{diss}} = \sigma(U) U^2$ and phonon cooling $P_{\text{out}} = \Sigma \left( T_{\rm e}^\alpha - T_p^\alpha \right)$ determines the steady-state electronic temperature:

 where $\Sigma$ is a electron-phonon coupling constant and $\alpha$ is for semiconductor typically between 3 and 5~\cite{jezouin2013,lebreton2022,ferguson2025,hill1979}.
 In the limit of negligible lattice temperature $T_p \rightarrow 0$, this reduces to: $T_{\rm e} \propto U ^{2/\alpha}$ (with $2/\alpha\in[0.4,0.\overline{6}]$ for $\alpha=3-5$).